 Israel-Lebanon Ceasefire Takes Effect as Trump Promises Wider Iran War Deal 'Soon'

-A 10-day ceasefire between Israel and Lebanon went into effect on 17 April 2026, aimed at halting intense hostilities between the Israeli military and Hezbollah, as US President Donald Trump announced the truce and suggested a deal to end the wider Iran war could come soon β though the situation remains highly volatile with multiple reported violations.
+A 10-day ceasefire between Israel and Lebanon went into effect on 17 April 2026, aimed at halting intense hostilities between the Israeli military and Hezbollah, as US President Donald Trump announced the truce and suggested a deal to end the wider Iran war could come soon — though the situation remains highly volatile with multiple reported violations.

 Background

 The conflict between Israel and Hezbollah, the Iran-backed militant group based in Lebanon, has been one of the most significant flashpoints in the broader regional war that has engulfed the Middle East in 2026.
-The fighting has caused significant casualties and displacement on both sides of the Israel-Lebanon border, and has been closely linked to the wider conflict involving Iran and its regional proxies.
+The fighting has caused devastating casualties and displacement on both sides of the Israel-Lebanon border.
+By the time the ceasefire was announced, the conflict had resulted in over 2,100 deaths in Lebanon and the displacement of more than one million people, creating a severe humanitarian crisis that drew international condemnation.

 Key Developments